 Learning Scikit-learn: Machine Learning in Python by Raul Garreta & Guillermo Moncecchi; Python Machine Learning by Sebastian Raschka & Vahid Mirjalili.

 A4.
 Do you have experience on Spark or any big data tools for machine learning?

-This is a tricky question that calls for a forthright answer.
+This is among the tricky AI/ML interview questions that calls for a forthright answer.
 To begin with, make sure to be familiar with big data and the tools used.
 Talk about Spark only if you know it, and limit your answer to your extent of knowledge.

 To know what is Spark, check out the big data tools available for machine learning.

 Read on to prepare your answer on Spark.